 How 95 minutes will change the way you manage for the better

-No matter what field you’re in or what motivates you, there is a TED Talk out there that will speak to you.
-The amount of valuable information and insight you get in the span of 20 minutes is incredible, and the range of topics is fantastically diverse.
+No matter what field you’re in or what motivates you, there is a motivational TED Talk out there that will speak to you and change the way you operate.
+There is a goldmine of valuable information and insight out there, all in bite-sized, easily-digestible 20 minutes chunks.

 1. Why Good Leaders Make You Feel Safe by Simon Sinek